About Us » Our Fellowship

 Proverbs 27:17 tells us that "Iron sharpens iron, and one man sharpens another."
 Herein is the beauty of true Christian fellowship.
 Fellowship at Cliffwood nurtures fellowship in its body by providing:

-Wednesday Night Prayer and Study.
 Each Wednesday we meet for a meal, prayer and study.
-Our meals starts at 5:45 p.m. and the study begins at 6:30 p.m.
-Right now we are working through Ligonier Ministries' video series Reformation Truths.
+Our meals start at 5:45 p.m. and the study begins at 6:30 p.m.
+Right now we are working through Ligonier Ministries' video series on Christianity in America.
 If you've never visited Cliffwood and would like to come as a guest feel free to visit us on Wednesday night.
 We would be happy to have you join us.

 Fellowship also happens informally as we linger after worship to talk and share with each other, or as we visit each other in our homes and practice hospitality.